zeeshan104/API-Documentation-With-Sphinx/README.md

 ![project_components](img/project_components.png)

 To document these two snesors APIs, We have to add doxygen style comments in our API (or component) header file.
-During programming your APIs,you must add comments with your variables, classes, structures, Enums, and functions according to Doxygen syntax.
+During programming your APIs, you must add comments with your variables, classes, structures, Enums, and functions according to Doxygen syntax.
 Here is the sample comment and its generated output.
 ```
     /**
      * @brief Add the temperature sensor to the I2C bus.